arifhaidari/kubernetes_microservice_architecture/README_BEGINNER.md

 Namespace:
 namespaces provide a mechanism for isolating groups of resources within a single cluster.
 Names of resources need to be unique within a namespace, but not across namespaces.
 Namespace-based scoping is applicable only for namespaced objects (e.g. Deployments, Services, etc.)

+Kubectx:
+kubectx is a power tool to switch between kubernetes clusters with ease as well as a utility to manage and switch between kubectl contexts. brew install kubectx

+Kubens:
+Kubens is a power tool that allows for ease of switching between namespaces.
+These power tools come in handy when navigating your clusters and namespaces.